 - Hot Sauce

-Unlike the typical store bought MREs, this one is a complete kit.
-The typical MRE is simply 1 dish and nothing else.
-This meal kit format simplifies everything to a well rounded meal.
-Even the very utensils with which to eat.
+Unlike the typical store-bought MREs, this one is a complete kit.
+The typical MRE is simply one dish and nothing else.
+This meal kit format simplifies everything into a well-rounded meal, even the very utensils with which to eat.

 Fire Making